List of Kamen Rider W characters: Tokime

-With the Joker Memory and a Gaia Driver Rex, Tokime can transform into the Joker Dopant.
+Utilizing the Joker Memory in conjunction with a Gaia Driver Rex, Tokime can transform into the Joker Dopant.
 While transformed, she can cover herself in a bio-energy aura for protection, solidify it into cards for offensive and defensive purposes, and trap targets inside human-sized cards.
+After achieving High Dope, she gained the ability to sense the power of Gaia Memory and dimensional portal.